Berkeley Wrongful Termination Lawyer

 • Marital status

-California employment discrimination law also prohibits employers from discriminating because of the employer’s perception that that the worker has a protected trait or because the worker has associated with or advocated for coworkers who have these protected traits.
+California employment discrimination law also prohibits employers from discriminating because of the employer’s perception that the worker has a protected trait or because the worker has been associated with or advocated for coworkers who have these protected traits.

 Employers that commit or fail to address discrimination in the workplace may be held accountable by the Equal Employment Opportunity Commission (EEOC) and the California Department of Fair Employment and Housing (DFEH).
+In addition to liability for certain damages, they can also face heavy fines and other penalties, and the company is likely to face significant reputational damage as well.

 California Wrongful Termination for Complaints of Workplace Harassment